PKD667/political-alignment/README.md

 ### References

 <a id="1">[1]</a>
-Ahmed Agiza1, Mohamed Mostagir2, Sherief Reda (2024).
+Ahmed Agiza, Mohamed Mostagir, Sherief Reda (2024).
 [PoliTune: Analyzing the Impact of Data Selection and Fine-Tuning on Economic and Political Biases in Large Language Models](https://arxiv.org/abs/2404.08699)